+Title:

+“Unreliable heterogeneity: why most meta-analyses in psychology are likely to underestimate heterogeneity”

+.Abstract:

+One of the main purposes of meta-analysis is to estimate heterogeneity of effect sizes.
+The quality of meta-analytic estimates depends in large part on the quality of evidence in primary studies, yet there exist broad concerns that proper measurement tends to be neglected in much of psychological primary research.
+Such inattention to measurement can also bias heterogeneity estimates.
+We performed a Monte-Carlo simulation study to examine the expected bias in heterogeneity estimates due to unreliability in primary studies.
+Although unreliability in primary studies can both inflate and suppress heterogeneity, our results indicate that under most circumstances unreliability in primary studies leads to a severe underestimate of heterogeneity in meta-analyses.
+For a typical effect size heterogeneity can be expected to be underestimated by 15-60%, or more if average reliability in primary studies is below 0.6.
+We observed a positive bias in heterogeneity estimates due to unreliability only under specific and arguably uncommon circumstances of (1) actual zero heterogeneity, particularly when mean effect sizes are large, or (2) combinations of very small true heterogeneity, large variance in primary study reliabilities, large mean effect sizes, and a limited number of primary studies.
+The severity of the underestimation of heterogeneity could lead to meta-analyses in psychology missing relevant moderators and overgeneralizing outcomes.
+Unreliability appears to bring truly different effects closer together, thereby obscuring true differences between studies that could be relevant for theory, practice, and future research efforts.
+Research on concrete guidance to applied meta-analysts is urgently needed, as sophisticated methods for correcting measurement unreliability such as meta-analytic structural equation modeling (MASEM) are only applicable in exceptional cases and corrections based on classical test theory come with caveats and strong assumptions.

 Estimating heterogeneity of effect sizes is usually considered the main purpose of meta-analysis, alongside estimating an average effect size.
 Heterogeneity of effect sizes (henceforth referred to as heterogeneity) refers to an effect size’s sensitivity to variability in study design features related to the type of (1) sample, (2) setting, (3) treatment variable, and (4) measurements (e.g., Shadish, Cook, & Campbell, 2002).
 Heterogeneity is an important outcome in meta-analysis for several reasons.
 First, its presence signals the existence of moderators and so can be seen as an opportunity for theoretical development (Simons et al., 2017).
 Second, heterogeneity affects the implementation of research by indicating that an intervention may not be equally effective under all conditions or for everyone.
 Third, the presence of heterogeneity changes the interpretation of the average effect size derived in a meta-analysis from the true population effect size (under homogeneity) to the average of true subpopulation effect sizes (under heterogeneity).
 As such, estimating heterogeneity with minimal bias is of central importance to meta-analysis (for a more extensive discussion on the importance of heterogeneity, see Olsson Collentine et al., 2020; Simons, 2017).